(The following is a post submitted by a guest contributor)

 Using live chat and phone support on your website, you can be there for your customers when they need you.
 That said, for providing immediate customer support, you don’t have to be (and likely can’t be) on your toes 24/7.

 So, you must use chatbots to facilitate such conversational marketing for your business.
-Chatbots are excellent virtual assistants and loved by customers too as they give answers promptly, accurately recall your entire buying history, and never run out of patience.
+Chatbots are excellent virtual assistants and are loved by customers too as they give answers promptly, accurately recall your entire buying history, and never run out of patience.
 Rather than having visitors fill out a form and wait for a response from you over email, they can just type in their queries and get on-the-spot answers to commonly asked questions.

 In fact, 75% of businesses using chatbots on their website report at least a 10% boost in customer satisfaction.
 What’s more, over 53% of customers prefer to use online chat when they need assistance over calling.